saltitc/btc-app/README.md

 >>> pwd_context.hash('your_password')
 >>> ```
 >> 3. In response, you will receive a hash of your password, which you must assign to the password variable
+>> 4. You need to pass the unhashed password to the password parameter on line 7 of the client.py file

 > To generate a secure random secret key, use the command `openssl rand -hex 32` (works on Linux and MacOS, on Windows you can use, for example, an [online generator](https://www.browserling.com/tools/random-hex) of such numbers for this purpose)
 + Run the server: